Ngopimas/profile-minimal/src/content/blog/250302-mac-the-developer-game.md

 ## Technical Architecture: Keeping it Pure and Powerful

 One of my key decisions was to build the entire game using vanilla JavaScript and HTML5 Canvas.
-No frameworks, no libraries - just pure, modern JavaScript.
-This approach not only created a lightweight experience but also served as an excellent exercise in leveraging modern browser APIs effectively.
+No frameworks, no libraries - just pure JavaScript.
+This approach not only created a lightweight experience but also served as an excellent exercise.

 ### The Heart of the Game: A Robust Game Loop